Pyomo/pyomo/pyomo/addons/README.md

 - The code must be **mostly stable** with minimal expected API changes.
 - There must be at least one **designated maintainer** responsible for upkeep, compatibility, and user support.
-- The package must not rely on deprecated or experimental Pyomo internals.
+- The package must not rely on deprecated or `pyomo.devel` functionality.

 ### Testing
 - Test coverage should be **at least 80%**, or comparable to similar supported modules.